-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the discretely presented component units, each major fund and the aggregate remaining fund information of the City of Conway, Arkansas (the City), as of December 31, 2021, and the related notes to the financial statements, which collectively comprise the City's basic financial statements and have issued our report thereon dated September 30, 2022.
-Other auditors audited the financial statements of Conway Corporation and the City of Conway Advertising and Promotion Commission, discretely presented component units, as described in our report on the City's financial statements.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of the governmental activities, the business-type activities, the discretely presented component units, each major fund and the aggregate remaining fund information of the City of Conway, Arkansas (the City), as of December 31, 2022, and the related notes to the financial statements, which collectively comprise the City's basic financial statements and have issued our report thereon dated January 22, 2024, which contained an emphasis of matter paragraph regarding a change in accounting principle.
+Our report includes a reference to other auditors who audited the financial statements of Conway Corporation, a discretely presented component unit, as described in our report on the City's financial statements.
 This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.
+The financial statements of the City of Conway Advertising and Promotion Commission, included in the financial statements were not audited in accordance with Government Auditing Standards